nemborkar/NokkoWiki/README.md

 # NokkoWiki
 A private wiki for my DnD players.
-Info they find in the campaign goes on the wiki
+Info they find in the campaign goes on the wiki.